-We have audited the accompanying financial statements of Newcastle Place, LLC, which comprise the balance sheet as of December 31, 2021, and the related statement of operations and changes in net assets, and cash flows for the six month period then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Newcastle Place, LLC, which comprise the balance sheet as of December 31, 2022 and 2021, and the related statement of operations and changes in net assets, and cash flows for the year ended December 31, 2022, and the six-month period then ended 2021, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Newcastle Place, LLC as of December 31, 2021, and the results of its operations and its cash flows for the six month period then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Newcastle Place, LLC as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the year ended December 31, 2022, and the six-month period ended December 31, 2021 in accordance with accounting principles generally accepted in the United States of America.